-Drugs – lithium is known cause of hypothyroidism and drugs containing lithium or iodine can cause problems.
+Drugs – lithium is known cause of hypothyroidism and drugs containing lithium or iodine can cause thyroid gland problems.

 Toxins & pollutants – carbon tetrachloride in drinking water; PCB (poly chlorinated biphenyl) in plastics; a chemical called glyphosate in the common weed killer RoundUp; cadmium in tobacco and sometimes in dried fruits that are dried on galvanized chicken wire (which contains cadmium); triclosan in antibacterial soaps, toothpastes, and dishwashing liquids.

-Excess iodine – shuts down the thyroid glands by overwhelming it.
+Excess iodine – can shut down the thyroid gland by overwhelming it.

 Radioactive treatments and exposure to nuclear waste.